-Marlene Feist, Public Works Strategic Development Director
+Marlene Feist, Public Works Strategic Development Director, No Phone Number Available

 The start of construction season in Spokane is readily apparent, from downtown to East Sprague to 37th Avenue.
 But the City’s largest construction project of all is quietly progressing, mostly out of sight and without impact on the traveling public, along Aubrey L. White Parkway.